privatenumber/tsx/README.md

 To use `tsx` as a  Node.js loader, simply pass it in to the [`--loader`](https://nodejs.org/api/esm.html#loaders) flag.

 > Note: The loader is limited to adding support for loading TypeScript/ESM files.
 CLI features such as _watch mode_ or suppressing "experimental feature" warnings will not be available.
+The loader will also patch [`node:repl`](https://nodejs.org/api/repl.html) to allow running TypeScript code.

 ```sh
 # As a CLI flag